foldable-phone-pic

 This will all change when Apple jumps.

 Apple is almost certainly going to revolutionize the foldable phone.
-Aside from it raising the quality and performance bar, as it did for smartphones with the original iPhone, for example, it will likely push the boundaries when it comes to foldable device thickness.
+Aside from raising the quality and performance bar, as it did for smartphones with the original iPhone, for example, it will likely push the boundaries when it comes to foldable device thickness.

 foldable Phone device

-It is hard not to believe that once technological innovation has created thin foldable devices like those seen in Westworld above users won’t be rushing to (forgive the pun) flip over.
+It is hard not to believe that once technological innovation has created thin, foldable devices like those seen in Westworld above, users won’t be rushing to (forgive the pun) flip over.

 Apple’s following is almost religious.
 According to Oberlo’s latest data on smartphone market shares in the US, “as of September 2022, Apple has the biggest piece of the pie, with 55.45%.
 Apple has a strong lead over its closest rival, Samsung.
 Its market share of 30.11% is 25.34 percentage points lower than Apple’s.”